 The majority of the grad students who responded to the survey did not explicitly ask for permission to add personal travel on to their professional travel.
 A few told their advisors that they would be taking some additional time away from work, and a couple cleared their requests for staying extra time with the person who paid for their travel.
 However, the advice given by some of these grad students was to just be upfront with your advisor about your plans.
 A student at UC Davis who visited San Diego in conjunction with a conference wrote, “It’s pretty expected to do personal travel; it’s a not a big deal to ask about.”
 Ron from Duke University added, “The structure of the events and hints from coworkers made it clear that I should enjoy some sightseeing.”

 Conferences are not the only professional travel opportunities that can be combined with vacation.
-A student at Miami University travel to Peru and Thailand for 10-day field expeditions, after which she took two weeks of vacation.
+A student at Miami University traveled to Peru and Thailand for 10-day field expeditions, after which she took two weeks of vacation.
 She hiked to Machu Picchu, went birding, and scuba dived during these vacations.
 Kirstin from Baylor University traveled to Israel for excavations, adding on time to visit family and friends.

 Vacationing Is Self-Care